ACADEMIC PEER MENTORS

 During these two weeks in fall and one week in spring, APM training will be the priority.
 If APMs participate in a student organizations that have a conflicting event during this time, Residence Life will ask that they attend training.
 Competing academic commitments will be approved on a case-by-case basis.

 You are about to take the first step toward a different type of student leadership and service role — and we’re delighted you’re considering the Academic Peer Mentor position!
-Applications are reviewed on an ongoing basis until filled.
-No applications will be accepted after October 31st, 2017.
+The formal application is now closed.
+If you are interested in potential openings, please contact email@example.com.

 Starting A New Application